rivethealth/rules_javascript/docs/module.md

 ### Yarn PnP

-Plug'n'Play is a package resolution API with broad support, natively or via tool plugins.
-Rules would arrange files with their package structure, and use PnP to describe the relationships between packages.
+Plug'n'Play is a package resolution API.
+To be precise, tt does not itself resolve module, but rather resolves "packages" to directories.
+It has broad support, natively or via tool plugins.
+With this approach, rules would arrange files with their package structure, and use PnP to describe the relationships between packages.

-Unfortunately, Yarn's support for Node.js resolution (CJS and ESM) actually uses Yarn internals, not the PnP API.
+Unfortunately, Yarn plugins currently have several issues, and generally fail to use findPnpApi, for multi-root dependency trees (namely tools with a different dependency tree).

 ### Custom resolution